Jamie Viands, Ph.D. 2010

 Recipient of the Dale and Susan Kemp Fellowship

-Dean of the School of Theology and Lecturer in Old Testament
+Lecturer in Old Testament

 My dissertation, now published by Pickwick, was entitled, “The Progeny Blessing in the Old Testament with Special Attention to the Latter Prophets,” supervised by Dr. Richard Schultz.
 My study is a biblical-theological exploration of the progeny blessing, initially appearing in Gen 1:28 where God blesses humanity, “be fruitful and multiply.”
 First, I trace the development of the progeny motif through the biblical narrative.
 This development entails both promises and realizations (interrupted by periods of decimating judgment), including the universal blessing, the Abrahamic promise, initial fulfillment in Egypt, further possibilities for blessing under the Sinai covenant, a greater realization during Solomon’s reign (see 1 Kgs 4:20), and the expectation of unprecedented multiplication following exile (see Deut 30:6, 9).
 Turning to the Latter Prophets, the focus of my work, I argue that Isaiah, Jeremiah, Ezekiel, Hosea, and Zechariah all further develop the progeny blessing in dependence on these prior traditions (and at times on one another).
 Together, the Latter Prophets allude to each of the major progeny traditions found elsewhere in the OT, but each prophet emphasizes different traditions in his portrayal of its future enjoyment.
 The Latter Prophets thus indicate that Yahweh’s covenantal commitments to his people, all of which contain the progeny blessing, are complementary.
 Furthermore, I demonstrate that the prophets make unique contributions to an OT understanding of the progeny blessing.